CrazyHenk44/parcelTrack/developer/DESIGN.md

 ### Automation

 -   **`cron.php`**: A script designed for periodic execution (e.g., via a cron job).
-It iterates through all `active` packages, fetches the latest tracking information, and sends an HTML email notification if a status change is detected.
+It iterates through all `active` packages, fetches the latest tracking information, and sends an Apprise notification if a status change is detected.
 Delivered packages are automatically marked as `inactive`.

 ### CLI Tools